osm-in/flood-map/README.md

 Interactive map to visualize and crowdsource flood related information using [OpenStreetMap](http://openstreetmap.in/#5/22.147/79.102) and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).
 Read more in [the](http://timesofindia.indiatimes.com/tech/apps/Bangalore-techies-build-app-to-help-Chennai-flood-victims/articleshow/50039041.cms) [press](http://www.thehindu.com/news/cities/chennai/crowdsourced-map-to-mark-inundated-areas/article7935008.ece)

-### Missing streets
-If your street, building or neighborhood name is missing on the map, you can add it to the basemap directly by editing [OpenStreetMap](http://tasks.openstreetmap.in/project/62).
-The flood map will be updated with the new street in under 10 minutes.

 ### Flooded Streets Data
 The flooded streets layer is contributed by the public.
 Contributions are anonymous with no version control for the sake of simplicity.